chrisbull/expo-anywhere/README.md

 ```

 3. **IMPORTANT**
-Create an index.js file at the root level (or adjust your is you have one) to only import the defualt App from your src/App file.
+Create an index.js file at the root level (or adjust yours if you have one) to only import the defualt App from your src/App file.
 Example:

 ```index.js